-- The majority of complaints related to companion animals.
-However, that is not necessarily indicative of the seriousness of the complaints; - Geographically, the location of complaints is commensurate with the species trends ie the areas with the most complaints tend to be around human population centres which are areas where a higher population of companion animals could be expected; - In terms of outcome, only very few matters are of a nature that require penalties, and then even less that require significant penalties; - In most circumstances, issues can be and are resolved through the work of the officer attending to it; either by educating or instructing owners or those with care and charge to take action; - Compared to the previous period (2018/19) there was a 16.5% increase in complaints, primarily related to companion animals; and - The influence of the COVID-19 pandemic became apparent in the last quarter of the period, at which time there was a slight reduction in complaints.
+- Most complaints related to companion animals.
+However, that is not necessarily indicative of the seriousness of the complaints; - Geographically, the location of complaints is commensurate with the species trends ie the areas with the most complaints tend to be around human population centres which are areas where a higher population of companion animals could be expected; - In terms of outcome, only very few matters are of a nature that require penalties, and then even less that require significant penalties; - In most circumstances, issues can be and are resolved through the work of the officer attending to it; either by educating or instructing owners or those with care and charge to take action; - The influence of the COVID-19 pandemic became apparent in the last quarter of the period, at which time there was a slight reduction in complaints.

-The total reports of animal welfare issues across the state for financial year 2020/2021, split by response agency, are shown in the chart below.
-The total number of complaints received in the period was 2,357 (compared to 2,023 in the previous year, which represents an increase of 334 (16.5%).
+The total reports of animal welfare issues across the state for 2020/2021, split by response agency, are shown in the chart below.